 Autistic Spectrum Disorder (ASD) is a complex lifelong developmental disability that affects the way a child or adult communicates and relates to people around them.
 The term ‘spectrum’ is used because although there are three main areas of difficulty that affect all people with autism the condition can vary significantly between individuals.
 Despite these wide-ranging differences, everyone with autism has difficulty in what is known as the ‘triad of impairments’ Autism

-- Social communication, such as problems understanding and using both verbal and non-verbal language including gestures and/or tone of voice
+- Communication, such as problems understanding and using both verbal and non-verbal language including gestures and/or tone of voice

-- Social interaction, such as problems with managing feelings and recognizing and understanding other people’s feelings
+- Interaction, such as problems with managing feelings and recognizing and understanding other people’s feelings

-- Social imagination such as difficulties understanding and predicting other people’s intentions and behavior.
+- Imagination such as difficulties understanding and predicting other people’s intentions and behavior.

 Although these manifest themselves in varying ways and other factors such as sensory sensitivity are also important, behaviors within the triad of impairments are all required for a diagnosis